Note

 Variants

-The following data are always transferred:
+The following functions are always transferred:

 -